 Given the increasing vulnerability of event venues and events that involve large gatherings, it is only a matter of time before corporate event planners will have to grapple with issues of safety and security.
-How can corporate event organizers go about planning and managing event security?
+How can corporate event organizers go about planning and managing event security through event security technology?

 Organizers of concerts, sporting events and political events like rallies, G20 summits, and events for the United Nations are strong in this area.
 There are also valuable lessons to be learned from airlines that are decades ahead of most industries when it comes to safety and security.

 All decisions about event security need to begin with a thorough risk assessment.